bioinformatics-policlinicogemelli/Varan-Release/README.md

 -p PATH, --Path PATH Path of original study folder
 ```
 <p align="justify">
-⚠️ <i>If any error is printed while launching varan.py, check if the step 3 completed without errors</i>
+⚠️ <i>If any error is printed while launching varan.py, check if step 3 completed without errors</i>

+#### <u>installation on virtual environment</u>

+This type of installation has been tested on:

+* Mac Intel models

+<p align="justify">⚠️ <i>Mac M1 model have shown different problems with this kind of procedures.
+It is strongly recommended to follow a local installation for these machines.</i>

 ## Usage